Health screening - women - over age 65

 CERVICAL CANCER SCREENING

-- After age 65, most women who have not been diagnosed with cervical cancer or precancer can stop having Pap smears as long as they have had three negative tests within the past 10 years.
+After age 65, most women who have not been diagnosed with cervical cancer or precancer can stop having screening tests, as long as:

-- If you have high cholesterol, diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.
+- You have high cholesterol, diabetes, heart disease, kidney problems, or certain other health conditions

 COLORECTAL CANCER SCREENING